psrc/travel-study-stories/shiny/about_page.md

 #### About the Survey Program

-The 2017 household travel survey was part of a six-year survey program for three waves (two-year survey cycles).
+The 2017 and 2019 household travel surveys are part of a six-year survey program for three waves (two-year survey cycles).
 This effort builds upon the 2014 and 2006 household travel surveys to continue to support a wide variety of agency and member data and analysis needs.
 The 2019 survey